MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-hybrid-connectivity.md

 - The Allowed domains list in the on-premises deployment must exactly match the Allowed domains list for your online tenant.

-- Federation must be enabled for the external communications for the online tenant, which is configured by using the Skype for Business Online Control Panel.
+- Federation must be enabled for the external communications for the online tenant.

 ## Network considerations